 Man accused of forging police report as late for work excuse

-A man accused of forging a letter to back up his bogus police story that he used an excuse to his boss is facing real charges in New Hampshire.
+A man accused of forging a police report to back up his bogus story that he used as an excuse to his boss is facing real charges in New Hampshire.

 The Caledonian-Record reports that 51-year-old Paul Neilson was charged last week with forgery, a felony punishable by up to seven years in prison.